nFactor concepts, entities, and terminology

 This topic captures some of the major entities involved in nFactor authentication and their significance.

-nFactor decouples the ‘view’, the user interface, with the ‘model’ that is the runtime handling. nFactor’s view is defined by login schema’.
-Login schema is an entity that defines what user sees and specifies how to extract the data from user.
+nFactor decouples the ‘view’, the user interface, with the ‘model’ that is the runtime handling. nFactor’s view is defined by the login schema.
+Login schema is an entity that defines what the user sees and specifies how to extract the data from the user.

-For defining view, login schema points to a file on disk that defines the logon form.
-This file should be according to the specification of “Citrix Common Forms Protocol.”
+For defining a view, the login schema points to a file on disk that defines the logon form.
+This file must be according to the specification of the “Citrix Common Forms Protocol.”
 This file is essentially an XML definition of the logon form.

-Login schema also defines, whether current set of credentials should be used as default SingleSignOn credentials.
+Login schema also defines, whether the current set of credentials must be used as default SingleSignOn credentials.

-Policy label can be created by executing the following CLI command:
+Policy label can be created by running the following CLI command:

 add authentication policy label mylabel –loginSchema <> <!--NeedCopy-->